bytor99999/mod-mongo-persistor/README.md

 ### Count

-Counts the number of documents within a collection
+Counts the number of documents within a collection:

    {
        "action": "count",